nekromant/rumboot-tools/README.md

 ```

-This command will dump header contents
+This command will dump all header contents of a file

-## Write correct data length and checksums to the image
+##### Write correct data length and checksums to the image

 ```
-rumboot-packimage -f image.bin -с
+~# rumboot-packimage -f image.bin -с

 Detected RumBootV1 image, endian: big
 Wrote valid checksums to image header
 === RumBootV1 Header Information ===